 Project Director: Susan Lanham (561) 955-2100

-Cancer Alliance of Help & Hope: The Cancer Alliance of Help and Hope, Inc. will provide assistance to breast cancer patients of all ages who are having financial problems while undergoing treatment, with rent/mortgage, utilities, car payments, car insurance and health insurance.
-The grant will provide funding for women living in Palm Beach County and receive treatment in the county live outside the county and receive treatment in the county.
+Cancer Alliance of Help & Hope: will provide assistance to breast cancer patients of all ages who are having financial problems while undergoing treatment, with rent/mortgage, utilities, car payments, car insurance and health insurance.
+The grant will provide funding for women who live in Palm Beach Country and receive treatment in the county, also women who live outside the county but receive treatment in the county.

 Project Director: Jean Fischer (561) 748-7227

 Caridad Clinic: “Caridad Health Clinic-Breast Care Program” This program provides breast care education, mammograms and referrals for women living in rural areas of Palm Beach County who receive free health care at the Caridad Health Clinic.
 Healthcare includes annual breast and gynecological exams.
 This unique one-stop program provides group education sessions on the Triple Touch self-breast exam technique and breast health with culturally appropriate presentations and materials followed immediately by a baseline or annual follow-up mammogram.
 This approach reduces barriers of transportation, language and time while promoting a trusting relationship with Caridad.
 The Patient Liaison expertly guides women through every step of the program.

 Project Director: Lucille Guzman (561) 369-0932 Ext.
 105